Free Forever Campaign

 The struggle for freedom does not end at the moment at rescue.
 Many survivors were trafficked due to extreme poverty and lack of job opportunities.
 They will always be vulnerable if these issues are not addressed .
 Made By Survivors gives women and girls the tools to remain free forever from slavery and exploitation.

-Basic care such as food, water, clothing
+Basic needs met, such as food and clothing

 Opportunities to express & process trauma